New rules for naturalisation from 6 April 2015

-The British Government is responsible for administering the laws covering British citizenship through the British Nationality Act 1981 (BNA) and as such the BNA automatically applies to Jersey.
+The British Government is responsible for administering the laws covering British citizenship through the British Nationality Act 1981 (BNA) which automatically applies to Jersey.

 This guidance also applies to applications made in Jersey.

-To get a passport in another country, you may need proof that you have not become a British citizen by registration or naturalisation in the UK.
+To get a passport in another country, you may need proof that you’re not a British citizen by registration or naturalisation in the UK.
 You can get this proof by applying to the Home Office.

 You should download and print form NQ below.
 You must complete both parts of the form and send the completed form, fee and payment slip to: